 It’s clear to me that Beijing Capital Airlines needs a complete refit of its multimedia.
 And if they want to retain customers, they need to do it fast.

-All I can say is thank God I had my Kindle and iPod in my carry-on bag.
+All I can say is thank God I had my Kindle in my carry-on bag.
 Otherwise, that 12 hours would have felt like 112 hours!

 Adequate seat and legroom